Dr Marlous Hall

 - Location: LIDA, Level 11 Worsley Building

-I joined the university as a medical statistician in 2009, alongside which I completed a PhD in Paediatric Cancer Epidemiology.
-In 2014 I was promoted to Senior Epidemiologist in Cardiovascular Epidemiology.
-I was awarded a personal Sir Henry Wellcome Fellowship as well as appointed as University Academic Fellow in Cardivascular Survivorship in 2017.
+I joined the University as a Medical Statistician in 2009, alongside which I completed a PhD in Paediatric Cancer Epidemiology.
+In 2014 I was promoted to Senior Epidemiologist in Cardiovascular Epidemiology and was awarded a personal Sir Henry Wellcome Fellowship as well as appointed as University Academic Fellow in 2017.
+I am now Associate Professor in Cardiovascular Survivorship and Multimorbidity and lead the Survivorship and Multimorbidity Epidemiology Research Group.

 - BSc in Mathematics, University of Sheffield